Advanced Radiation Panel design for applications in National Security and Food Safety: Test results

-The data described in this section used the same 0.6$\mu$Ci $^{137}$Cs source that was used for the calibration described in Section~\ref{sec:Cal137}.
+The data described in this section used the same 2.22$\times10^4$ Bq $^{137}$Cs source that was used for the calibration described in Section~\ref{sec:Cal137} with readout of one of the counters in the Di-counter (all 4 fiber ends).
 First data are taken without the source in place and then data are taken with the source positioned 30 cm above one of the counters in the Di-counter.
-Data taken without the source gives us the terrestrial background rate in our laboratory.
+Data taken without the source give us the terrestrial background rate in our laboratory.
+To measure the flux from the $2.22\times10^4$ Bq $^{137}$Cs source, an ADC cut at 77 counts yielded the best results.
+With this ADC cut, the count was 391 for a 10 s ($\simeq$ 39 Hz) integration with no source in place; the data are shown in blue in Figure~\ref{fig:bkg}.
+The data shown in red in Figure~\ref{fig:bkg} are with the $^{137}$Cs source positioned 30 cm above the counter.
+In this case, the count is 696 for the 10 s integration or $\simeq$ 70 Hz.\footnote{Note: In the hit sum for both background and $^{137}$Cs, the content of the ADC overflow counts (1024) is not included.}